5 Things You Need to Know About Binaural Audio & Binaural Mics

 Until very recently, binaural audio recording was strictly reserved for audio professionals.
 The most common way of capturing binaural audio was by employing a dummy head with in-ear microphones.
 This required pro-level know-how, not to mention thousands of dollars to produce.

 But this past summer Hooke Audio released the world’s first bluetooth binaural microphone, making binaural audio accessible to everyone.
 The Hooke Verse is priced for the everyday consumer.
-It’s a pair of Bluetooth headphones with microphones embedded in each earbud that pairs with your smartphone.
-You can also connect the Verse to a DSLR, a GoPro, or a field recorder.
+With microphones embedded in each earbud that pairs with your smartphone, you can also connect the Verse to a DSLR, a GoPro, or a field recorder.
 And whoever listens to your recording will hear exactly what you heard, how you heard it, as if they were listening through your ears and living through that experience.

 3. Binaural audio predates stereo sound by half-a-century

 The concept behind binaural audio was invented in 1881, just five years after the first telephone was successfully tested.
-The man who established the telephone system in France, Clement Ader, set up an array of dual microphones at the Opera Garnier in Paris, and transmitted an audio signal of the performance to listeners using two telephone earpieces (i.e. the first headphones).
+The man who established the telephone system in France, Clement Ader, set up an array of dual microphones at the Opera Garnier in Paris, and transmitted an audio signal of the performance to listeners using two telephone earpieces.

 It wasn’t until 1931 that what we now think of as stereo sound was patented.
 “Surround sound” came even later.
 It creates a panning effect by employing various types of speaker configurations — the most popular being a six-speaker arrangement known as “5.1 surround sound.”
 But it doesn’t enable you to localize sound in space with the same degree of precision as binaural audio.